ellmetha/django-machina/docs/settings.rst

 Default: ``30``

-This setting can be used to configure the number of options that can be defined when creating a poll.
+This setting can be used to configure the maximum number of options that can be defined when creating a poll.

 ``MACHINA_POLL_MAX_OPTIONS_PER_USER``
 -------------------------------------